Page Reviewed / Updated - April 07, 2020

 Single applicants are permitted to retain up to $4,000 in countable assets.
 If an applicant is married and his or her spouse is not receiving Medicaid assistance, the non-applicant spouse can retain up to $128,640 of the couples’ joint assets.
 This rule is in place to prevent the non-applicant spouse from becoming impoverished and is called the community spouse resource allowance.
 The value of the couples’ place of residence, provided the equity value does not exceed $595,000, is not counted towards the Medicaid asset total.
 However, since this program entails alternative housing for seniors with a functional need, their home would not be owner-occupied and would count as an asset, if a spouse were not living in it.

 Asset transfers and gifts made by the Medicaid applicant for up to 60 months preceding his or her date of application may be reviewed.
 This is to ensure they were not given away or sold under market value with the simple goal of reducing total assets to qualify for Medicaid.
 This is referred to as the Medicaid Look Back Period.
 Additional details are available here.

 For those unsure of their eligibility status, assistance is available.

-Caregivers provide all personal care, meals, chores, transportation, socialization, and are on call 24/7.
+Caregivers provide all personal care, meals, homemaker services and chores, transportation, socialization, and are on call 24/7.
 Agencies will provide respite care to the caregiver.
 Adult day care is also available for those participants whose caregivers are unable to be available 24/7.
 Note that using adult day care reduces the caregivers’ compensation by approximately 15%.